 You can also freeze cilantro oil or pesto to preserve the cilantro flavor.
 After you've blanched, chilled, and patted your cilantro sprigs dry, coarsely chop them—tender stems and all.
 Put them in a blender or food processor and puree, adding enough extra-virgin olive oil to make a smooth, somewhat liquid paste.
 You can also use the blanched leaves to make your favorite pesto recipe before freezing.

 Pour or spoon your oil or pesto into freezer bags.
 Put in just enough to cover the surface of the bag when it is horizontal.
 Freeze flat (horizontal).
 What you'll end up with is a pesto "pancake" from which you can break off just what you need.

 Alternatively, fill ice cube trays with your cilantro oil or pesto.
 Freeze, then pop out the cubes and transfer them to freezer containers (or freezer bags).
 Each cube will be approximately 1 tablespoon of herbal oil or pesto.

+Cilantro salt is another way to keep cilantro flavor handy for use.
 Finely chop a bunch of fresh cilantro.
 Include the stems and take some help from the food processor to mince them.
 Measure the chopped cilantro by loosely packing it into a measuring cup.
 For every four parts fresh, chopped cilantro (by volume), add one part kosher or other coarse, non-iodized salt.
 Mix well and store in tightly covered glass jars in the refrigerator for up to one year.
 Use anywhere cilantro flavor is welcome, leaving out any other salt called for in the recipe.